 “Get your girls under control, Major,” the Grand Magistrate snarled.
 “You’re the White Lily.
 Resurrect some of that backbone you showed in Desna and act like it!”

-Despite a slight hunch due to his bad hip, Kazimir of Sheksna still held an overbearing presence that came naturally to his highborn station.
+Despite a slight hunch due to his bad hip, Kazimir of Ilmen still held an overbearing presence that came naturally to his highborn station.
 His long robes featured gold threads embroidered into rich, crimson brocades.
-Meanwhile, his hand brushed the thick, bushy beard that reached down to his chest, proudly shown as though an emblem of true wisdom.
+Meanwhile, his hand brushed the thick, bushy beard that reached down to his chest, proudly shown as an emblem of his wisdom and age.

 Even upon hearing the Marshal’s fate, this old fox of the political arena did not allow his facade to slip.
 His only sign of surprise was a pair of raised eyebrows.

 Steadied by the adamant rebuke, Lydia bit down on her lower lip until she tasted blood.
-The flavor of iron always helped to steel her nerves and stay in control.
+The flavor of iron had helped to steel her nerves and stay in control ever since her experiences at Desna.

 “Yes, Your Excellency,” Lydia bowed her head in deference.